smgood/CubeWebsite/README.md

 - Demo: http://smgoodrich.com/CubeWebsiteV2/

 # To Do:
-- clean up code + indents
+- clean up code
+- pass parameters in index
 - create cube class
   - support video, or image
   - allow one image or each cube a separate image/video
 - create animations/transitions
   - gravity, explode, pinpression, slideshow, scroll camera
-  - functions on 0 to page height scale
-- in index should be able to just pick image url, rows, columns, and animation and it should work out of the box
+  - set animation speed. calculate & stop when complete
 - support multiple pages/animations (with scroll offset for 2nd and 3rd pages)
 - add support for images of different aspect ratios (not just 1:1)
 - option to set cube opacity and color (hex value, random, or match texture color)
+- add demo where user can alter number of columns,rows,image,color,animation
+- support full screen for horizontal screen

+# Optional features:
 - support having cubes of different sizes in wall
-- add demo where user can alter number of columns,rows,image,color,animation
-- support full screen